Quick Summary tl;dr

-Disclaimers: veganism is about ethics.
+Disclaimers: veganism is also about ethics.
 This article is not about ethics, it’s just to show it’s totally possible to reduce your consumption of animal foods and carbohydrates simultaneously.
 I said it wasn’t about ethics, but many vegans are A-OK with eating oysters and oysters SMOKE steak as a source of vitamin B12.
 Otherwise just take a B12 pill.
 Some nutritional yeast products are also good sources of B12.
 And DHA (algal or spirulina if you prefer).

 Is Vegan Keto Doable?